daverydan/module1.1/README.md

 - Now, take and slowly pull the loose string through the bottom openeing of the crossed strings, the side away from you, folding it in half and forming a loop as well
 - Be careful not to pull the tip of the string through the openeing
 - You should now be able to, while holding each string loops, pull them both down towards the ground and away from the shoe until the looped strings are snugly tied on the top of the shoe

+**2. In our “Say Hi” example, if the Say Hi part of the program never runs, how would you narrow down the problem?**

+I would begin working my way backwards through the steps.

+- Check and see if the function that outputs "Say Hi" was properly invoked, while also looking for any syntactical errors
+- Check to see if the user button click is properly coded to invoke the "Say Hi" function
+- Check to see if a user name is required to invoke the "Say Hi" function as its output could be based on the user name input containing a text value or certain number of charcters in a text value